The day open source died: a story about Minecraft, Bukkit, and the GPL

 While many open source projects flourished around Minecraft, a huge game server industry also co-existed in this ecosystem.
 Multiplayer server owners running Bukkit (or derivative projects, like Spigot) created web stores for their servers.
 Players paid real money to buy in-game perks for a specific multiplayer server.
 Using open source plugins, players paid for things like item packages with diamond swords or virtual currency to spend in-game.

 This behavior was allowed to flourish for years.
-However, the EULA was quietly edited in December 2013.
-However, in mid-2014, someone in the community noticed the changed language.
-They tweeted at a Mojang employee if this meant multiplayer servers had to stop selling in-game items for real money.
-In as much detail that 140 characters allows, the Mojang employee confirmed the EULA language did technically forbid that.
+However, the EULA was discreetly edited in December 2013.
+In mid-2014, someone in the community noticed the changed language.
+They tweeted and tagged a Mojang employee asking if this meant multiplayer servers had to stop selling in-game items for real money.
+In as much detail that a 2014 tweet with a 140-character limit allowed, the Mojang employee confirmed the EULA language did technically forbid that.

 Then, everything changed when the Fire Nation attacked.